secureCodeBox/documentation/docs/how-tos/persistence-storage.md

 <br />
 <code>
 kubectl krew install stern <br />
-# View all logs: <br />
+# View all logs in default namespace: <br />
 kubectl stern .* <br />
 # View for a specific namespace <br />
-kubectl stern .* --namespace securecodebox-system
+kubectl stern .* --namespace scanning
 </code>
 </li>
 <li> <b>Re-Installation of DefectDojo:</b> Node that if anything went wrong and you have to re-install DefectDojo in the cluster,